CarliJoy/GLS_account_statement_reader/README.md

 I also tested it with Banking records from the [Triodos Bank](https://www.triodos.de/) and it works well.
-They both using the same banking system, so maybe also other "Volksbanken" or "Raifeisenbank" work as well.
+They both using the same banking system, so maybe also other "Volksbank" or "Raiffeisenbank" work as well.
+Write me an issue

 I tested it with the following Banking records so far:
 * GLS 2014-2020